Leviathan1990/Platoon_bmod_Parser/README.md

-//  Bmod parser
+Bmod parser
+=
-//  Designed for the game Pla00n and Haegemonia developed by Digital Reality Kft.
+Designed for the games Plat00n and Haegemonia developed by Digital Reality Kft.

+TODO
+=
+Fix: BmodReader.cs // In progress